 Yes, but not beyond the commencement date required by law, see When must I begin receiving my benefits (retirement, vested or non-vested)? below.
-However, you are encouraged to begin your monthly benefits no later than the date that your benefits are no longer subject to reduction for early retirement, because your monthly benefit amount will not increase after such date.
+However, you are encouraged to begin your monthly benefits no later than the date that your benefits are no longer subject to reduction for early retirement, because your monthly benefit amount will not increase after such date, by accruing interest or otherwise.
 If you defer receipt of your monthly benefit beyond the date that your benefits are no longer subject to reduction for early retirement, your monthly benefit payments will be calculated as of the date that you could commence unreduced monthly benefit payments.
 You will also receive a lump sum payment equal to the monthly benefits you should have received between the date you were eligible to receive an unreduced retirement benefit payment and the date benefit payments actually commenced.

-How do I apply for monthly benefits as a qualified member, not eligible for normal or early retirement?
+How do I apply for monthly benefits as a qualified member (vested), not eligible for normal or early retirement?

 You must be at least age 55 before monthly payments begin.
-See, Leaving as a qualified member, not eligible for early or normal retirement.
+See, Leaving as a qualified member (vested), not eligible for early or normal retirement.
 You may not defer payments past age 65.
 If you elect to commence a monthly lifetime payment, you should contact the UM System Office of Human Resources at least 60 days prior to the month you would like to receive your first payment.
 Special rules apply if you contact the University after you have surpassed your 65th birthday.
 Retroactive payments in a lump sum may be required under the Plan, which may have tax implications.
+You will not accrue interest that will increase the amount of your benefit under the terms of the Plan past age 65.

 You should keep the University informed of name or address changes for you or your beneficiaries.
-Changes should be made online through myHR at https://myhr.umsystem.edu or sent in writing to UM System Office of Human Resources Service Center, 1000 W. Nifong, Bldg 7-Suite 210, Columbia, MO, 65211.
+Changes should be made online through myHR at myhr.umsystem.edu or sent in writing via email to retirement@umsystem.edu or via postal mail to UM System Office of Human Resources Service Center, 1105 Carrie Francke Drive, Suite 108, Columbia, MO, 65211.

 How do I request a lump sum distribution of my deferred benefit (vested or non-vested)?

 If you elect to take a lump sum distribution of your vested or non-vested benefit you should complete the lump sum election forms provided to you after your separation by the UM System Office of Human Resources.
 Contact the HR Service Center if you need a new copy of election forms.
 You may not defer your benefit past age 65.
+Any interest you accrue under the terms of the Plan will not continue past age 65.